 Let be the hyperfield with multiplication induced from and with addition given by 0 being the additive unit and the laws

 This we may think of as being the hyperring of integers modulo the relation “is positive or negative or 0”: think of as being any positive integer, as being the integer and as being any negative integer.
 Then the hyper-addition law above encodes how the signature of integers behaves under addition.

 To each element, , of there corresponds an extended real number, given as a Dedekind cut.
 This is a surjective mapping.
 The inverse image of each real algebraic number contains three elements, while that of a nonalgebraic number is a singleton.
 For real algebraic , the three homomorphisms from to are

-The notion of hyperring and hyperfield is maybe (?) due to Krasner.
-An early reference is
+The notion of hyperring and hyperfield is due to Marc Krasner:

 Modern applications in connection to the field with one element are discussed in

 - Jaiung Jun, Algebraic Geometry over Hyperrings , arXiv:1512.04837 (2015). (abstract)